bigmazi/cwc/readme.md

 # Custom Weapons: Classy

-A mod for Team Fortress 2 that adds a lot of neat custom weapons to the game.
+A mod for Team Fortress 2 that adds a lot of neat weapons to the game.

 No installation required.
 Just connect to the server to play: